GiuliaSolinas/gsolinas/content/project/platforms-for-good/index.md

 In front of these fundamental changes, **some relationships might change, while others remain unaltered**.
 For example, the comparison between microlending institutions becomes more complicated.
 Organizations can **benchmark themselves with the other peers active on the platform**.
 Viceversa, **culture** should remain a stable trait that shapes interactions in the micro-lending industry, when this one goes digital.
 But is it the case?

-This research stream is under development.
-Stay tuned for more content to come.
+On this topic, I have written few blog posts and organized several workshops.
+Yoou cna check my Engagement page if interested.
 Would you feel sharing your insight on the topic, don't hesitate to get in contact.